YasenT/pulp-cli/docs/dev/guides/how.to.create.pulp-cli.module.md

 # How to Create a Pulp CLI Module Using Cookiecutter

-This guide shows you how to quickly create a Pulp CLI module using the provided cookiecutter templates.
+This guide shows you how to create a Pulp CLI module using the provided cookiecutter templates.
 Instead of manually creating all the required files, the cookiecutter bootstrap process will automatically generate the correct structure and files for you.

 ---

-## 1. Overview
+## Overview

 Pulp CLI modules extend the functionality of the Pulp CLI by adding custom commands and features.
 The pulp-cli project includes cookiecutter templates that make it easy to bootstrap a new module with the correct structure and configuration.

 ---

-## 2. Prerequisites
+## Prerequisites

 Before you begin, ensure you have the following installed: